-To meet those goals, I have designed course activities that mimic things you will need to do as a working professional and/or as a successful applicant to a professional school.
-We will focus on the skills that are important for applicants to health profession schools.
+To meet those goals, I have designed course activities that mimic things you will do as a working professional and/or as a successful applicant to a professional school.
+In particular, we will focus on the skills that are important for careers in health.